HealthInfo Aoraki-South Canterbury

 Lumps in the neck are very common and are not usually a serious problem.

-Many things can cause lumps in your neck, as the lumps can be in your skin, lymph nodes, thyroid gland or salivary glands.
+Many things can cause lumps in your neck.
+The lumps can be in your skin, lymph nodes, thyroid gland or salivary glands.

 Swollen lymph nodes are one of the common causes.
-They can be found all around your neck.
-Lymph nodes are part of your immune system, which fights infection, and they can stay swollen for several weeks after the infection has gone.
+You have lymph nodes all around your neck.
+They are part of your immune system, which fights infection.
+Your lymph nodes can stay swollen for several weeks after the infection has gone.

 Lumps in the front of your neck may be in your thyroid gland.

 If the lump is under your jaw and comes and goes when you eat, it may be from a stone in a salivary gland.
-These are where you make spit (saliva) to keep your mouth moist and help with eating.
-Check with your doctor as you may need to have the stone removed.
+Salivary glands are where you make spit (saliva) to keep your mouth moist and help with eating.
+You may need to have the stone removed.

-If you find a new neck lump, get it checked by your doctor.
-This is more important if the lump feels hard, is growing, doesn't go away after three weeks, or you also have any of the following:
+If you find a new neck lump, get it checked by your general practice team.
+This is more important if the lump feels hard, is growing or does not go away after three weeks.
+It is also important if you have:

-Your doctor will check the lump and decide if you need any treatment or tests.
+Your general practice team will check the lump and decide if you need any treatment or tests.

-The treatment for the neck lump will depend on what's causing it.
-It could involve treating an infection, or surgery to remove the lump.
+The treatment for the neck lump will depend on what is causing it.
+It could involve treating an infection or surgery to remove the lump.

 HealthInfo recommends the following pages

-This page gives more information about neck lumps, the different types, and what to do about them.
+This page gives more information about neck lumps, including the different types and what to do about them.

 Review key: HINKLP-171608